 AA has been around since the mid-1930s.
-The initial program calls for the recognition of a higher power from which a person is given strength to overcome their addiction.
+The initial program called for the recognition of a higher power from which a person is given strength to overcome their addiction.
 Since its inception, though, other non-faith-based groups have formed under the same brand and method.
-But no groups are exclusionary.
+However, no groups are exclusionary.

 While the AA method was first proposed in conjunction with alcohol recovery, the method is now used for other types of addiction recovery as well.

-Members are encouraged to secure a sponsor—a more experienced person in recovery—for themselves to help them through the process.
+Members are encouraged to secure a sponsor — a more experienced person in recovery — to help them through the process.

 The American Psychological Association (APA) summarizes the 12 steps to include the following:

 - Admitting you cannot control your addiction

 - Recognizing a higher power that gives you strength

 - Examining your past errors, especially against others